 Tip Numerical suffixes like μ and K are used extensively throughout Analytica.
 A quick reference for these suffixes is given on the back page of this tutorial.

 Since the graph is of probability densities, both buying and renting have probabilistic, or uncertain, inputs.
-The probability density graph for Rent appears to be a bell-shaped curve (normal distribution).
-The graph for Buy appears "noisy," with two peaks, indicating it is a more complicated function of uncertain inputs.
+The probability density graph for each appear to be bell-shaped curves (normal distribution), although they appear a bit "noisy."